vorobyod/k8s-redis-sentinel/README.md

 # k8s-redis-sentinel
-Redis and Sentinel clusters Kubernetes deployment Helm-charts
+Kubernetes manifests for Redis and Sentinel clusters deployment.